 It seems that Ian Fleming also had a fascination with the Americano.
 This is the first cocktail ordered by James Bond in "Casino Royale," Fleming's first 007 spy novel.
 However, the Vesper martini (or the manner in which it was ordered) overshadowed the Americano in the books and movies.

-It did make a few appearances in the series.
-In the short story, "A View to Kill," Fleming explains where Bond thinks it appropriate to enjoy an Americano.
+The Americano did make a few appearances in the series.
+In the short story, "A View to a Kill," Fleming explains where Bond thinks it appropriate to enjoy an Americano.
 He writes that "One cannot seriously drink in French cafes" and that gin, whiskey, and vodka have no place on sunny sidewalks.
-In this venue, "Bond always had the same thing -- an Americano."
+In this venue, "Bond always had the same thing—an Americano."

 How Strong Is the Americano?